 Mortal Kombat looks good throughout, whether we’re fighting in a frozen lair, a cavernous compound, or more earthly locales, and the character design is equally slick.
 All that beauty pairs well with some gory demises too as arms are ripped off, characters are gutted complete with organ spillage, another is sliced straight down the middle from head to toe, and one unlucky sap even gets their head smashed Riki Oh style.
 They’re big, bloody, cheer-worthy takedowns marred only slightly by the copious CG blood at times.

 While the fights and bloody kills are the big draw here, the film has personality to spare as well.
 Sure, Cole is a bit of a wet blanket — he’s a nice guy with a family he loves and zzz — but others make up for it.
 Taslim shines as a merciless killing machine whether he’s beating someone down or freezing women and children in blocks of ice.
 Lawson’s Kano won’t be mistaken for a likable chap, but he brings the funny with one-liners, pop culture references (ranging from Harry Potter to Magic Mike), and a very punchable face.

 This latest Mortal Kombat — the third since 1995 — is every bit as one-note as its predecessors, but it succeeds where they stumbled with style, charisma, and legitimately entertaining action sequences.
 Like the new Godzilla vs Kong (2021), it’s a movie that knows exactly what it needs and, perhaps more importantly, what it doesn’t.
 Come for the flashy characters, bloody brawls, and f/x-fueled fights, and you won’t leave disappointed.
-And who knows, if the response is as strong as it deserves the film smartly sets up both a sequel and a world in which defeated fighters can always return for another round.
+And who knows, if the response is strong the film smartly sets up both a sequel and a world in which defeated fighters can always return for another round.
+And an actual tournament…